mohamedmoussa22/Solved_Proplems-/README.md

 # Solved_Proplems-
-This Repository is my sovled proplems so i hope i maype help you guys
+This Repository is my solved problems so i hope it maybe helps you guys